meir-gazit/stop-processes-on-port/README.md

                          ~~-~^~^~`~^~`~^^~^~-^~^~^~-~^~^
                            ~-^~^-`~^~-^~^`^~^-^~^`^~^-~^

-Just enter the port you need to free leave the port and ⛵ sail to the horizon .....>
+Just enter port number you need to free, leave the port and ⛵ sail to the horizon .....>

 .bat
 .c